-Mike Shannon will be broadcasting his 46th season on the Cardinals radio network.
-Throughout his years as a broadcaster for the Cardinals, Shannon has also made appearances for the Cardinals television broadcasts, including as a pre-game analyst for FSN Midwest.
-He has also worked with NBC's Baseball Game of the Week and called Cardinals football games on radio.
+Mike Shannon will be broadcasting his 48th season on the Cardinals radio network.
+Throughout his years as a broadcaster for the Cardinals, Shannon has also made appearances for the Cardinals television broadcasts, including as a pre-game analyst for FOX Midwest.
+He also has worked with NBC's Baseball Game of the Week and called Cardinals football games on radio.